desktop/desktop/docs/contributing/setup.md

 ## Verification

-Then verify you have these commands available in your shell and that the found versions look similar to the below output:
+Verify you have these commands available in your shell and that the found versions look similar to the below output:

 ```shellsession